PhoenixTales/wiki.gothicarchive.org/magic/psionic-powers.md

 ---
 - according to alpha design doc `Spells`, the Demonic spells and Guru spells are of Magic Circles 7-11, while both Water and Fire spells are of Magic Circles 1-6
 - not documented at all in the books of magic
+  - `determine what gods and what knowledge their magic powers are derived from (...)
+Even now, the scholars are studying the ancient books`
 - `the powerful magic of the Sleeper`
 - `Magic is bestowed.
 Magicians wonder who gave the cultists magic.`
   - German: `Magie wird verliehen.
 Magier wundern sich, wer den Sektenspinnern denn die Magie verliehen hat.` (`Phoenix Hauptmissionen`)